ISO27001:2022

 • Returning all company-owned assets

-• Not disclosing confidential information to unauthorized third parties
+• Not disclosing confidential information to unauthorised third parties

-How should organisations manage the termination or change of employment of employees who have access to confidential information?
+How to manage the termination or change of employment of employees who have access to confidential information?

 Organisations should take the following steps to manage the termination or change of employment of employees who have access to confidential information: